 Anyone from any spiritual background can practice witchcraft, and the different types of witches are as diverse as each practitioner.
 Let’s take a look at some of the pros and cons of choosing a kind of witchcraft.

 - Can help you reconnect with your spiritual side and notice the magic that surrounds you every day

-- Allows you to focus on your specific path and become more knowlegeable about it
+- Allows you to focus on your specific path and become more knowledgeable about it

-- Labeling your spirituality can help you organize your thoughts and understanding about your craft
+- Labeling your spirituality can help you organize your thoughts and understand your craft

 - It can feel quite powerful, liberating, and help you connect with your authentic self